krystianbajno/uplink/README.md

 # UPLINK
 ![UPLINK](https://raw.githubusercontent.com/krystianbajno/krystianbajno/main/img/uplink.png)

 **UPLINK** is a Rust-based tool for file transfer and remote management.
-It uses AES-GCM encryption over WebSockets.
+It uses AES-GCM and Envelope Encryption over WebSockets.
 UPLINK supports command execution, file transfers, and system management via command-line and web interfaces.
 Both server and client can issue commands to each other.

+When one of the peers sends a command in envelope encryption mode:
+1. Alice establishes an AES-GCM channel with Bob using pre-shared passphrase (key derived using HKDF).
+AES-GCM is a means of Alice authentication and channel encryption.
+2. Alice sends HANDSHAKE command.
+3. Bob generates and responds with Public Key.
+4. Alice generates Session Key and encrypts it with Bob's Public Key.
+5. Alice sends Envelope with a Command and encrypted Session Key inside - { PublicKey-Encrypted Session Key; SessionKey-Encrypted Command }.
+Communication stays on a protected AES-GCM channel.
+6. Bob receives the Envelope and decrypts Session Key using his Private Key, then decrypts Command using the Session Key.
+7. Bob responds to Alice with SessionKey-Encrypted message, under the AES-GCM channel.

 ## Security Options